Winston-Salem, North Carolina

-In 2007, Sterling was elected as a signature member of the Canadian Society of Painters in Watercolour.
-Sterling’s original paintings are in private and corporate collections worldwide and he is represented by several galleries.
+In 2007, Sterling was elected as a signature member of the Canadian Society of Painters in Watercolor.
+Sterling’s original paintings are in private and corporate collections worldwide, and he is represented by several galleries.
 He works from his studio in Hendersonville, North Carolina.

 Today, Sterling’s paintings are in numerous corporate and hundreds of private collections throughout the United States and Canada.